Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 </div>

-Based on the temperature ranges in the table above, I defined a critical temperature range to keep the CubeSat within at all times throughout the mission life.
-To ensure functionality in all environments, this range was defined between -10 & +40 degrees Celsius.
+Based on the component temperature limits shown in the table above, I defined a critical operating temperature range of -10°C to +40°C. The spacecraft's equilibrium must be kept within this range at all times to ensure functionality.

-The provided snapshot is from an STK environmental analysis I conducted to determine the temperature extremes our CubeSat would be exposed to over the 2-year mission life.
-Then I employed STK's SEET-Thermal (Space Environmental Effects Tool) model to define the spacecraft's radiative surface area, emissivity, absorptivity, and internal heat dissipation.
-Applying this model to our CubeSat's orbit throughout the simulation period allowed me to generate reports that displayed hourly temperature readings, as well as the maximum, minimum, and averages for the full mission:
+The image on the right shows an STK environmental simulation used to estimate the temperature extremes experienced by the CubeSat over its two-year mission.
+Using STK’s SEET-Thermal (Space Environmental Effects Tool) model, I defined key spacecraft thermal properties, including radiative surface area, emissivity, absorptivity, and internal heat dissipation.
-- Maximum Temperature (Peak Power Usage & Solar Flux): +35 degrees Celsius
-- Minimum Temperature (Min Power Usage & Longest Eclipse): -50 degrees Celsius
-- Average Temperature (Mean Power Usage & Solar Flux): +29 degrees Celsius

-The max & average temperatures from the simulation fall well within the critical range; however, it is worth noting that the minimum temperature is well below the -10 degree operational limit.
-A few things to consider for this cold case are the time the CubeSat spends in eclipse (~65 minutes) & the absence of internal heat dissipation.
-The simulation doesn't account for the rate of heat transfer; it assumes that the eclipse immediately drops the spacecraft to equilibrium temperature (-50).
-Further calculations support the conclusion that dropping from average to minimum temperature would take over double the time of our longest eclipse; it's more reasonable to assume a 30-40 degree temperature drop.
+Applying these parameters to the spacecraft’s GEO orbit allowed STK to generate hourly measurements & temperature extreme statistics for the mission duration:

+- Maximum Temperature: +35°C (peak solar flux & power usage)
+- Minimum Temperature: -50°C (extended eclipse with minimal internal heat)
+- Average Temperature: +29°C

+While the maximum & average temperatures fall well within the defined critical range, the simulated minimum temperature of -50°C is significantly below the spacecraft’s operational limit.

+Two important factors influence this result.
+First, the minimum temperature occurs during the CubeSat’s longest eclipse duration, which is approximately 65 minutes.
+Second, the STK thermal model assumes the spacecraft instantaneously reaches equilibrium temperature, which neglects thermal inertia & physical rate of heat transfer.

+Additional calculations indicate that cooling from the average temperature to the simulated minimum would require more than twice the duration of the longest eclipse.
+A more realistic estimate suggests a temperature drop of approximately 30–40°C during eclipse.

-However, this analysis still results in the CubeSat enduring a temperature swing that brings sensitive components close to the lower limit of the critical range.
-My solution to minimize risks associated with this temperature delta was to introduce a charging phase prior to eclipse that would allow the battery to reach max storage (40 Wh) before losing line-of-sight with the sun.
-This would give us the option to power internal electronics & active thermal control components to keep the spacecraft comfortably within the critical temperature range.
+Even with this more conservative estimate, the spacecraft could approach the lower bound of the operational temperature range.
+To mitigate this risk, I proposed introducing a pre-eclipse charging phase, allowing the spacecraft battery to reach its full 40 Wh capacity before entering eclipse.
+This stored energy could then power internal electronics & active thermal control components, maintaining temperatures within the acceptable range.

-Using the STK data & analysis above, I derived thermal control requirements & conducted trade studies to determine optimal components for the CubeSat's thermal control subsystem:
+Using the STK analysis above, I developed thermal control requirements & conducted trade studies to identify appropriate components for the spacecraft’s thermal control subsystem.

-**Passive:**
+**Passive Thermal Control**
-- A276 Polyurethane Coating (White)
+- A276 Polyurethane White Coating
 - Multi-Layer Insulation (MLI)
 - Heat Pipes

-**Active:**
+**Active Thermal Control**
 - Thermostat-Controlled Electric Patch Heaters

-Due to strict size, weight, power, and cost constraints (SWaP-C), passive control strategies were prioritized to minimize the frequency of ground commands & points of failure.
+Due to strict size, weight, power, and cost (SWaP-C) constraints, passive thermal control methods were prioritized in order to minimize system complexity, required ground commands, and potential points of failure.

-- **Analyzing hostile mission environments, potential failure modes, and mitigation strategies to ensure reliable operation throughout the mission lifecycle**
+- **Analyzing hostile mission environments, potential failure modes, and mitigation strategies**

-One of the most important aspects of mission planning is accounting for the wide range of failure modes the spacecraft is susceptible to across each mission environment.
-To consider the overarching impact of each failure mode, we assigned likelihood & severity values that multiply together to determine the mission criticality score as seen in the table below.
+One of the most important aspects of mission planning is identifying potential spacecraft failure modes & evaluating their impact on mission success.

+Each failure scenario was assigned severity (S) & likelihood (L) scores, which were multiplied to generate an overall criticality score (C).
 <div style="
   position: relative;
   left: 50%;